-Angina is a chest pain or discomfort that occurs when a part of the heart muscle doesn’t get enough oxygen to cover its metabolic demands.
-Angina is a symptom of coronary artery disease, a condition where narrowings and blockages in coronary arteries prevent adequate blood supply to the heart muscle.
-Angina may present as a dull, tight or pressure-type discomfort in the chest which may radiate to jaw, neck, shoulders or arms.
+Angina is chest pain or discomfort when a part of the heart muscle doesn’t get enough oxygen to cover its metabolic demands.
+Angina is a symptom of coronary artery disease, where narrowings and blockages in coronary arteries prevent adequate blood supply to the heart muscle.
+Angina may present as a dull, tight or pressure-type discomfort in the chest which may radiate to the jaw, neck, shoulders or arms.
 Angina can be triggered by physical activity and stress but sometimes can occur even at rest.

-Atherosclerosis (a type of cardiovascular disease) is the most common cause of angina where the blood vessels become narrowed due to formation of fatty plaques which prevent normal blood supply to the heart muscle.
-Risk factors of atherosclerosis include age, smoking, diabetes mellitus, hypertension, high cholesterol, male gender, positive family history of premature heart disease, physical inactivity and obesity.
+Atherosclerosis (a type of cardiovascular disease) is the most common cause of angina.
+The blood vessels become narrowed due to fatty plaques, which prevent normal blood supply to the heart muscle.
+Atherosclerosis risk factors include age, smoking, diabetes mellitus, hypertension, high cholesterol, male gender, positive family history of premature heart disease, physical inactivity and obesity.

 Older people are more likely to develop angina.
-Incidence of angina is higher in men than women.
+The incidence of angina is higher in men than in women.
 In England, 1:12 men and 1:30 women aged 55-64 suffer from angina.
-In the age group above 65, incidence of angina is 1:7 in men and 1:12 in women.
+In the age group above 65, the incidence of angina is 1:7 in men and 1:12 in women.

 There are two main types of angina:

 Unstable angina is a serious type of chest pain that develops rapidly and usually occurs at rest.
 It may last for up to 20 minutes or more and may not respond to nitrate spray or tablets.
-Unstable angina may occur in the patients with previously known stable angina; however, it may happen also in those without any previous history of heart disease.
-Unstable angina is a type of acute coronary syndrome and it is a medical emergency because the ongoing lack of oxygen in the heart muscle may lead to heart attack.
+Unstable angina may occur in patients with previously known stable angina; however, it may also happen in those without any previous history of heart disease.
+Unstable angina is a type of acute coronary syndrome.
+It is a medical emergency because the ongoing lack of oxygen in the heart muscle may lead to a heart attack.
 The treatment of unstable angina includes medication in the acute stage and revascularization in the long term with coronary angioplasty and coronary artery bypass surgery, discussed in more detail below.
 Variant or Prinzmetal’s angina (coronary artery spasm) and microvascular angina are other, less frequent types of angina.